 Diverse Training (Ex)

-A void knight adds his void knight levels to any levels of fighter he might have for the purpose of meeting the prerequisites for feats (if he has no fighter levels, treat his void knight levels as levels of fighter).
+A void knight adds his void knight levels to any levels of warrior he might have for the purpose of meeting the prerequisites for feats (if he has no warrior levels, treat his void knight levels as levels of warrior).
 He also adds his void knight level to any levels in a spellcasting class that he has before entering this prestige class for the purpose of meeting the prerequisites for feats.

 A void knight may choose to use his Constitution modifier in place of another ability score modifier for the purposes of determining his bonus MP.
 He must choose which previously-attained spellcasting class to apply this feature to at 1st level, and cannot change this decision later.